Is 'Back To The Future 4' Happening? Here's What We Know

 Unfortunately, the trailer that has been doing the rounds on YouTube is fake.

-The fan-made trailer features Lloyd and Fox revisiting their time travelling adventures from the first three movies as well as Tom Holland playing ‘Jake McFly’ as he talks to Fox.
+The fan-made trailer features Lloyd and Fox, revisiting their time travelling adventures from the first three movies, and Tom Holland playing ‘Jake McFly’ as he talks to Fox.

 The video description is as follows: